EASTERN ILLINOIS UNIVERSITY FOUNDATION

 BOARD OF DIRECTORS

 Section 1.
 Number: The Board of Directors shall consist of eleven (11)elected directors who shall be members of the Foundation and five (5) ex officio directors as specified in this Article.
-Electeddirectors shall hold office until the next annual meeting of members and until their successors shall have been elected and qualified.
+Elected directors shall hold office until the next annual meeting of members and until their successors shall have been elected and qualified.

 Section 2.
-Ex Officio Directors: The President of the University, the Vice President for Business Affairs, the Vice President for External Relations, a member of the Board of Trustees of Eastern Illinois University designated by that Board, and a member of the Board of Directors of the Eastern Illinois University Alumni Association, Inc. designated by that Board, shall be ex-officio members of the Board of Directors of the Foundation but shall not have voting powers.
+Ex Officio Directors: The President of the University, the Vice President for Business Affairs, the Vice President for Advancement, a member of the Board of Trustees of Eastern Illinois University designated by that Board, and a member of the Board of Directors of the Eastern Illinois University Alumni Association, Inc. designated by that Board, shall be ex-officio members of the Board of Directors of the Foundation but shall not have voting powers.

 Section 3.
-Election of Directors: Directors shall be elected by the members for terms respectively of three (3) years at each annual meeting and terms of these directors shall begin a the time of their elections.
+Election of Directors: Directors shall be elected by the members for terms respectively of three (3) years at each annual meeting and terms of these directors shall begin at the time of their elections.

 Section 5.
 Attendance: All directors are expected to attend all regularly scheduled meetings, either in person or by conference phone.
 If an elected director consistently misses Board and/or assigned committee meetings within a term year, that director will forfeit consideration for election to a second term.
 Determinations will be made by the Executive Committee on a case-by-case basis in the event of unexpected emergencies, illness or family deaths and will make recommendations, as appropriate, to the Board Development Committee.

-Section 6.
-Removal of Directors: Any elected director may be removed for cause by a majority vote of the members of the Board of Directors, upon notice of charges against the director given in writing by the President or Secretary to that director and sent by certified mail with return receipt at least twenty (20) days before action on the removal is taken.
+Section.
+6. Removal of Directors: Any elected director may be removed for cause by a majority vote of the members of the Board of Directors, upon notice of charges against the director given in writing by the President or Secretary to that director and sent by certified mail with return receipt at least twenty (20) days before action on the removal is taken.

 Section 7.
 Vacancies: If a vacancy occurs in the Board of Directors, the Board Development Committee shall recommend a candidate for approval by the Board of Directors.
 A director appointed to fill a vacancy shall serve for the unexpired term of the predecessor.